-In order to combat the heroin and opioid epidemic hitting Eastern Iowa, our office worked with the Cedar Rapids Police Department and the Midwest High Intensity Drug Trafficking Area (HIDTA) to create the Eastern Iowa Heroin Initiative.
+In order to combat the heroin and opioid epidemic spreading across Iowa, our Office has created a program of enforcement, prevention and treatment training and outreach called the Northern District Opioid Initiative.
+As part of that effort, our office worked with the Cedar Rapids Police Department and the Midwest High Intensity Drug Trafficking Area (HIDTA) to create the Eastern Iowa Heroin Initiative.
 The Eastern Iowa Heroin Initiative is a funded initiative to support a Cedar Rapids police officer to assist Linn, Black Hawk, Johnson, and Dubuque Counties, which are the counties in Eastern Iowa with the highest incidence of heroin and opioid abuse.
-Led by Officer Al Fear and Deputy Criminal Chief and OCDETF Coordinator Pat Reinert, the heroin initiative has three mutually supportive efforts: prevention, treatment, and enforcement.
+Led by a Cedar Rapids Police Officer working closely with USAO Deputy Criminal Chief and Opioid Coordinator Pat Reinert, the heroin initiative has three mutually supportive efforts: prevention, treatment, and enforcement.

-For more information on the Eastern Iowa Heroin Initiative, or to request a speaker on this topic, email Officer Fear at A.Fear@cedar-rapids.org, or check out the Eastern Iowa Heroin Initiative’s Facebook page at
+For more information on the Northern Iowa Opioid Initiative, or to request a speaker on this topic, email AUSA Reinert at Pat.Reinert@usdoj.gov (link sends e-mail), or check out the Eastern Iowa Heroin Initiative’s Facebook page at

 Violent Crime Prevention

 Multiple Iowa cities have seen an increase in shootings and violent crime over the past several years.
 To combat this trend, our office has engaged in a number of activities aimed at changing the mindset that leads to future violence.